aa-ryan/aa-ryan/README.md

 ### Hello there 👋, I'm Aryan

-- 🌱 I’m currently working in CyberSec was a ML enthusiast.
+- 🌱 I’m currently working in CyberSec.
-- 👯 I’m looking to collaborate on CTFs.
+- 👯 I’m looking to collaborate on CSGO and CTFs.
 - 📫 How to reach me: mail9aryan@gmail.com
 - ⚡ Fun fact: I make Code Coffee irl.